DASHBOARDS

 Image/MJPEG

-The image/MJPEG widget can be used to represent both a still image, like your business logo, or a live stream from a MJPEG source, like a surveillance camera.
-To feed this widget it is necessary the image/MJPEG url.
+The image/MJPEG widget can be used to represent both a still image, like your business logo, or a live stream from an MJPEG source, like a surveillance camera.
+To feed this widget, it is necessary to provide the image/MJPEG URL.

 Text/Value

-The text/value widget is an useful widget to display any arbitrary data, specially text values that cannot be represented with other widgets.
-As any other widget, can display data both from connected devices or data buckets.
+The text/value widget is a useful widget to display any arbitrary data, especially text values that cannot be represented with other widgets.
+Like any other widget, it can display data from both connected devices and data buckets.

 • Units: Optional information to display the units of the displayed information.